MicrosoftDocs/cpp-docs/docs/standard-library/gslice-class.md

 ---
 description: "Learn more about: gslice Class"
-title: "gslice Class"
+title: "gslice class"
 ms.date: "11/04/2016"
 f1_keywords: ["valarray/std::gslice", "valarray/std::gslice::size", "valarray/std::gslice::start", "valarray/std::gslice::stride"]
 helpviewer_keywords: ["std::gslice [C++]", "std::gslice [C++], size", "std::gslice [C++], start", "std::gslice [C++], stride"]
 ms.assetid: f47cffd0-ea59-4b13-848b-7a5ce1d7e2a3
 ---
-# gslice Class
+# `gslice` class

-A utility class to valarray that is used to define multidimensional subsets of a valarray.
-If a valarray is regarded as a multidimensional matrix with all elements in an array, then the slice extracts a vector out of the multidimensional array.
+A utility class to `valarray` that is used to define multidimensional subsets of a `valarray`.
+If a `valarray` is regarded as a multidimensional matrix with all elements in an array, then the `gslice` extracts a vector out of the multidimensional array.

 ## Remarks

-The class stores the parameters that characterize an object of type [gslice_array](../standard-library/gslice-array-class.md).
-The subset of a valarray is indirectly constructed when an object of class gslice appears as an argument for an object of class [valarray](../standard-library/valarray-class.md#op_at)**\<Type>**.
-The stored values that specify the subset selected from the parent valarray include:
+The class stores the parameters that characterize an object of type [`gslice_array`](../standard-library/gslice-array-class.md).
+The subset of a `valarray` is indirectly constructed when an object of class `gslice` appears as an argument for an object of class [`valarray<Type>`](../standard-library/valarray-class.md#op_at).
+The stored values that specify the subset selected from the parent `valarray` include:

 - A starting index.